Eretria (Shannara): Season 1

 Upon meeting Wil, Eretria saves his life during an encounter with a troll, then charms him while seeking to steal his possessions.
 A humorous tension develops afterward, with Wil growing distrustful of Eretria while feeling attracted to her as well.
 In an interview, Austin Butler noted, "That makes the relationship fun in a way, because there’s this seductive quality to her.
 She's really good at getting in somebody's mind, especially Wil's.
 So it's fun to watch their dynamic now that he's doing his best to put up this wall".

 After helping the Rovers capture Amberle and Wil, Eretria is finally granted her freedom, but returns to help Wil and Amberle escape.
 "She sees things like Wil putting his life on the line for her and Amberle, and she starts growing a conscience of her own", Baquero stated.
 "In those situations where you're put in an extreme situation, you just react by instinct.
 And I think her natural instinct is that of a good person".
 Baquero described Eretria's compassion as "something that she learns along the way, and that's what's so beautiful about the character, quite frankly".

 After freeing Amberle and Wil, Eretria joins the mission, and the three endeavor to create a spell that will protect the world from demons.
 The group is then captured in a fortress, where Eretria uses her skills to initiate another escape, and later rescues the others from a beast called the Reaper.

 As the journey nears its end, it is revealed that Eretria's blood is a key factor in creating the required spell.
 She loses consciousness amidst the process, but is soon revived by Wil's magic.
 She later fights off a group of trolls in order to help Wil and Amberle complete the mission, sharing a kiss with Wil before separating from him.
 Afterward, Amberle creates the new spell that repels the demons, which requires her to become one with a tree called the Ellcrys.
 After mourning Amberle’s loss, Wil embarks on a quest to find Eretria.

 Season 2

 Prior to the show's second season, Baquero discussed her enthusiasm for the project, noting, "I've always wanted to do fantasy and be part of this genre, and to have a character like Eretria to portray is definitely very cool".
 She also stated that the series would reveal more about Eretria's link to the supernatural spell, along with her history in general.
 In the season, Eretria is seeing Lyria, a young woman who's revealed to be a princess.
-They stay a couple despite Lyria's mother wishing Lyria to marry a king for securing them a political alliance.
+They stay a couple despite Lyria's mother wishing Lyria to marry a king to secure a political alliance.
 Lyria later asks Eretria to marry her.